 Wildfires, flash floods, heatwaves and hurricanes have bought the climate change crisis into sharp focus.
 Global catastrophic repercussions from the climate change may seem insurmountable and individual actions considered inconsequential.
 However, small changes made by many people can have a huge cumulative result; the butterfly effect.
 It’s time to think and act local and focus efforts on small and easy to implement adaptations to our daily routines.

 Organisations’ net-zero strategies must engage entire workforces so they collectively become invested in the journey.
-Employers need to adopt and embrace new processes and sustainable behaviours as part of their net zero strategies.
+Furthermore, employers need to adopt and embrace new processes and sustainable behaviours as part of their net zero strategies.
 These could include switching to green power sources, recycling waste, having a pool of e-bikes or growing wild flower meadows.

 Active Travel Choices

 Active and sustainable travel choices are key to reducing emissions.
-The rapid rollout of Low Traffic Neighbourhoods across the UK has meant active travel is becoming more accessible to many.
+The rapid rollout of Low Traffic Neighbourhoods across the UK has meant active travel is therefore becoming more accessible to many.

 The Cycle to Work Scheme is a low risk, low-cost, sustainable employee benefit.
 Green Commute Initiative’s Cycle to Work Scheme is award winning and has revolutionised the industry.
 There’s no scheme limit and participants make the maximum possible savings as there’s no scheme exit fees.